credibledoc/credible-doc/log-combiner-core/doc/usage.md

 # Usage of the log-combiner-core module

-This module is the source for the &&beginPlaceholder {
+This module is the source for the log-combiner-core-1.0.0-SNAPSHOT.jar library.
-          "className": "com.credibledoc.substitution.content.generator.jar.LocalJarNameContentGenerator",
-          "description": "Current name of the log-combiner-core-X.X.X.jar.",
-                  "parameters": {
-                      "targetDirectoryRelativePath": "log-combiner-core/target",
-                      "jarNamePrefix": "log-combiner-core-"
-                  }
-      } &&endPlaceholder library.

 This library can be loaded by the Maven tool from the Maven central repository.